Use these tips for teaching puzzles for children who need help getting started and

 number of different reasons.

-not a substitute for occupational therapy!
+If you are in any way concerned about your child's abilities, please ask an occupational therapist for an evaluation.
+This website is not a substitute for occupational therapy!
 However, the tips below are designed to empower parents to help their kids be the best they can be!

 I hope this helps!
 Why not sign up for my occasional newsletter to stay in touch with new activities and resources?